JDLeongomez/JDL_website/content/es/authors/natalia-rodriguez-bautista/_index.md

 ---
 # Display name
-title: Johan Sebastian Castiblanco
+title: Natalia Rodríguez Bautista

 # Weight
-weight: 3
+weight: 1

 # Username (this should match the folder name)
 authors:
-- johan-sebastian-castiblanco
+- natalia-rodriguez-bautista

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: BSc Psychology | Research supervision since 2022
+role: BSc Psicología | Supervisión de investigación desde 2023

 # Organizations/Affiliations
 organizations: